asyncapi/website/pages/docs/concepts/asyncapi-document/define-payload.md

               type: int
 ```

-In case of Protobuf it is more complex, as Protocol Buffers are not based on JSON.
-You cannot reference just part of it with `$ref` and you need to remember to pass Protobuf schema definition as a string:
+The process is more complex for Protobuf schemas, as their Protocol Buffers are not JSON-based.
+You cannot use `$ref` to reference parts of the schema.
+Instead, you must include the entire Protobuf schema definition as a string:

 ```yaml
       payload: